A Mandala Garden Plan and Layout: A Unique Spiral Garden

 What a unique spiral garden!
 A mandala garden is not only is beautiful and bountiful but also encourages reflection.
 See Leah’s story, garden plan, and photos for inspiration.

-I designed a beginner Mandala garden this year with the Almanac Garden Planner.
-This approach to garden design incorporates herbs, flowers, and vegetables.
+This year, I designed a beginner Mandala garden with the Almanac Garden Planner.
+This approach incorporates herbs, flowers, and vegetables.

-The garden is planted in concentric circles to create a new feeling in the garden, encouraging wandering as well as reflection time standing in the middle, taking in everything.
+The garden is planted in concentric circles to create a new feeling in the garden, encouraging wandering and reflection time while standing in the middle, taking in everything.

 This shape also cuts down on watering time and makes weeding much easier!
 Empty areas in the plan are necessary to allow for space to stage and store harvests on long gardening days.